 Diabetes symptoms can include excessive urination and thirst, excessive eating or hunger, fatigue, and nausea.
 Treatment aims to maintain healthy blood glucose levels and to prevent serious health complications.

 Types of diabetes

-Type 1 diabetes is a life-long variation of the disease that typically takes hold in childhood or adolescence.
-It is the result of the body’s immune system destroying the pancreas where insulin is made.
+Type 1 diabetes is a life-long variation of diabetes that typically takes hold in childhood or adolescence but may occur in older age groups.
+It is the result of the body’s immune system destroying the pancreas where insulin is made resulting in the body being unable to produce insulin.
 Symptoms of type 1 diabetes can appear suddenly.
 The condition can cause serious health complications over time but can be managed with insulin replacement therapy and lifestyle changes.